StephenAraka/randomusers/README.md

 # randomusers - (Angular 🅰️)
-Angular implementation of thr randomusers app
+Angular implementation of the randomusers app